anbergem/opencv_wrapper/README.md

 * Thresholding
 * Image smoothing

-¹Disclosure: The slicing is not that har do accomplish, from `x, y, w, h`.
+¹Disclosure: The slicing is not that hard to accomplish, from `x, y, w, h`.
 We can create it like this
 ```python
 our_slice = (slice(y, y+h), slice(x, x+w))